This section on brain tumours is for teenagers and young adults.

 - during radiotherapy to make the tumour more sensitive to radiation

-- after radiotherapy or surgery to reduce the chance of the tumour coming back (adjuvant chemo)
+- after radiotherapy or surgery to reduce the chance of the tumour coming back (adjuvant chemotherapy)

 - when a brain tumour has come back after treatment.